 The pop-up camp features the food, music, design and wellness concepts of the area, while focusing on the intangible qualities like the sense of community, connection and belonging, personality and vision.

-Rates range from $25 to $625.
+Rates start at $85 per night.
 For more information, visit papayaplayaproject.com.